nico989/dncs-lab/README.md

 ip addr add 192.168.3.1/23 dev enp0s8.10
 ip addr add 10.10.0.1/30 dev enp0s9
 ```
-With the first line I said to virtual machine it is router, then it will forward packets.
-Interesting where I divided logically interface enp0s8 into two interfaces enp0s8.9 and enp0s8.10, therefore I assigned them VLAN tag (lines4,5).
+With the first line I said to virtual machine that it is router, then it must forward packets.
+Interesting where I divided logically interface enp0s8 into two interfaces enp0s8.9 and enp0s8.10, therefore I assigned them VLAN tag (lines 4,5).
 At the end I gave to two logical interfaces, two different IP addresses, relatives to two different IP subnets (line 8,9).

 - In router2.sh:
 ```